caltechlibrary/cell-atlas/README.md

 Catherine M. Oikonomou and Grant J. Jensen wrote "Atlas of Bacterial and Archaeal Cell Structure".
-See the [full list of Acknowledgments in the book text](/_book/acknowledgments.html).
+See the [full list of Acknowledgments in the book text](https://cellatlas.library.caltech.edu/introduction.html#acknowledgements).

-Tom Morrell developed the software in this repository that automates book formatting and integrates videos from CaltechDATA.
+Kian Badie, Tom Morrell, and Robert Doiel developed the software in this repository that automates book formatting and integrates videos from CaltechDATA.

 Software Development was funded by the California Institute of Technology Library.

-This project was started using the bookdown demo https://github.com/rstudio/bookdown-demo